Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: Matrix Riccati equation

 We stop as long as $|u_{k+1} -u_k|$ fails to converge to 0.
 We observe that the original fixed point iterate with large $b$ (say $0.5$) is never contractive.
 Employing Nested Anderson map makes contraction lasts longer, and Anderson does not require fixed point map contraction for the original function to hold.
 Therefore, we use the method of continuation that Anderson map accelerates contraction.

-{\bf Remark} (1) Each time with a different $Q$, all tables would differ.
+\begin{remark} Each time with a different $Q$, all tables would differ.
 A general pattern is that the larger $b$ becomes, the more iterate it will take to get to the desired level of convergence.
-We do regularization to guarantee the existence of weight coefficients, shown in Section \ref{SDIIS}, if necessary.
+We do regularization to guarantee the existence of weight coefficients, shown in Section \ref{extp}, if necessary. \end{remark}

-(2) Since it is possible that the algorithm will converge to the desired tolerance level before the last step of iterate, it is possible to have redundant steps.
-We ignore the effects of redundant steps on the last iteration, whenever difference $|u_{k+1} -u_k|$ hits below the reaches the stopping criteria in some stage.
+\begin{remark} Since it is possible that the algorithm will converge to the desired tolerance level before the last step of iterate, it is possible to have redundant steps.
+We ignore the effects of redundant steps on the last iteration, whenever difference $|u_{k+1} -u_k|$ hits below the reaches the stopping criteria in some stage. \end{remark}

 We bring summary of the section with the following observations with unknown matrix $u$ of size $10 \times 10$: \begin{enumerate} \item Observation 1: We use standard fixed point iterate: $\dot{u} = -b\ u\ u + Q.$ Small $b$ implies a fixed point contraction will happen, and Anderson acceleration help accelerate convergence fairly very much.
 For example, in the case when $b=0.1$, the standard case needs 9 more iterate than the Nested case. \item Observation 2: Test of Anderson for $b$ increment suggests that contraction can happen beyond the contraction range for the original equation. \item Observation 3: Given a large $b$, Anderson stop converging, therefore we adapt the idea of continuation: we enlarge $b$ sequentially, then we apply acceleration.
-As shown in Table \ref{algo2.4} and Table \ref{algo2.7}, Anderson shows contraction with continuation further. \end{enumerate} At last, we refined matrix $u$ of size $200 \times 200$ unknowns for Riccati model and the same observation from holds as shown in \ref{ConvStep}, which illustrates that Anderson map works for a nonlinear system in general.
+As shown in Table \ref{algo2.4} and Table \ref{algo2.7}, Anderson shows contraction with continuation further. \end{enumerate} At last, we refined matrix $u$ of size $200 \times 200$ unknowns for Riccati model and the same observation from holds as shown in Table \ref{ConvStep}, which illustrates that Anderson map works for a nonlinear system in general.
 Therefore, we have remedied contraction map with Anderson to make contraction work for nonlinear system.

 In summary, Anderson and method of continuation work for nonlinear systems.
 We may use a different method to remedy small contraction range of $b$ when using the pre-conditioned fixed point method.